parcel-bundler/website/src/languages/less.md

 {% warning %}

-**Note**: `.lessrc.js` is also supported for JavaScript-based configuration, but should be avoided when possible because it reduces the effectiveness of Parcel's caching.
+**Note**: `.lessrc.js`, `.lessrc.mjs`, and `.lessrc.cjs` are also supported for JavaScript-based configuration, but should be avoided when possible because it reduces the effectiveness of Parcel's caching.
 Use a JSON based configuration format (e.g. `.lessrc`) instead.

 {% endwarning %}